 - has given away more than $300 billion in publicly owned minerals, and

-- forces land managers to permit mines even when the public’s land would be better used for another purpose.
+- permits mines even when the land would be better used for another purpose.

 Earthworks staff and Bristol Bay native leaders at London Tiffany store,

 Organized community opposition can be one of the greatest tools in protecting communities and the environment from mining’s negative impacts.
 In Alaska’s Bristol Bay watershed, for example, Native Alaskans, commercial fishermen, jewelers, and investors are fighting to protect the world’s largest wild salmon fishery from the proposed Pebble Mine.